MrAlfaa/wheel-online-vehicle-rental-web-app/README.md

 # Online-Vehicle-Rental-System

-## wheel-online
+## wheel-online vehicle rental web application

-A Java-based web application for streamlined vehicle rental management.
+Wheel-online is a web application that runs on Java and is intended to make renting a car easier.
+Customers may explore available automobiles, manage bookings, and make secure payments on an easy-to-use interface.
+Additionally, the program provides strong administration facilities for user account management, vehicle inventory management, and analytical report generation.
+Utilizing Java's scalability and reliability, wheel-online provides a dependable rental management solution.

 ## Features